 - Intralesional Corticosteroid Injection

 This treatment injects steroids into the cyst.
-Corticosteroid is a potent anti-inflammatory agent that can reduce the swelling by shrinking the dilated salivary ducts (6).
+Corticosteroid is a potent anti-inflammatory agent that can reduce swelling by shrinking the dilated salivary ducts (6).

 The benefit of this method is that it can help increase the concentration of the drug used at the site of the cyst.
 This reduces the complications that can arise as a result of the systemic absorption of corticosteroids.